KeccakTeam/KeccakCodePackage/README.markdown

 or

 ```
-make AVX512/Benchmarks
+make x86-64/Benchmarks
 ```

-to build UnitTests using plain 64-bit code or to build the Benchmarks tool with AVX-512 code.
+to build UnitTests using plain 64-bit code or to build the Benchmarks tool with x86-64 code.
 The name before the slash indicates the target, i.e., the platform or instruction set used, while the part after the slash is the executable or library to build.
 As another example, the static (resp. dynamic) library is built by typing `make ARMv7M/libXKCP.a` (resp. `.so`) or similarly with `ARMv7M` replaced with the appropriate platform or instruction set name.
 An alternate C compiler can be specified via the `CC` environment variable.

 At the time of this writing, the possible target names before the slash are:

+* `x86-64`: automatic runtime selection among 64-bit plain C and SSSE3, AVX2 and AVX-512 instruction sets (**recommended for x86-64 platforms**);
 * `compact`: plain C compact implementations;
 * `generic32`: plain C implementation, generically optimized for 32-bit platforms;
 * `generic32lc`: same as `generic32` but featuring the lane complementing technique for platforms without a "and not" instruction;